hrodruck/AI_puzzle_rooms/README.md

 ```

 That's for dev mode.
 To bundle it up into files for production with VITE, instead of `npm run dev`, run `npm run build`.
 Files will be in the "dist" folder.

+This allows you to set a port different than 8081 for communication between backend and frontend.

 # Hardware requirements